juagargi/scion/tools/hummbwtester/monitoring/README.md

 It follows the same basic pattern as `./monitoring-prometheus-grafana/topology`: a local Prometheus instance scrapes metrics from the running SCION tooling, and Grafana is provided for interactive dashboards.
-For `hummbwtester`, the scrape targets are taken from `./run-humm-bwtester.sh`:
+For `hummbwtester`, the scrape targets are taken from `tools/hummbwtester/hummbwtester.json` and `tools/hummbwtester/run-humm-bwtester.py`:

-- client metrics, including observations reported by the server: `:9091`
+- client metrics, including observations reported by the server: ports derived from sorted `client_id` values, beginning at `9090`

 Prometheus also scrapes the border router metrics from the tiny topology, using the same BR targets as `./monitoring-prometheus-grafana/topology/prometheus.yml`.

-Prometheus runs in Docker with host networking so it can reach the `hummbwtester` client metrics endpoint and the BR loopback addresses.
-The `hummbwtester` client and server should keep running on the host exactly as they do today.
+Prometheus runs in Docker with host networking so it can reach the Docker tester endpoints.
+The setup script generates its file-based client and BR targets under `gen/`.

 ## Files